CIDARLAB/milling-benchmarks/README.md

-# Test Devices for Desktop Mill Characterization
+# Standard Test Devices for Desktop CNC Mill Characterization

 This repository contains openSCAD files for parametric devices used to characterize CNC mills.
 The following devivces are available:
 1. X-Y plane test for positive features